dotnet/docs/docs/framework/wcf/service-trace-viewer-tool-svctraceviewer-exe.md

 ##### Message View

-This view enables you to view all message log traces, including Action, Date/Time, Process, Acivity and From/To, and navigate to the details of the associated message log trace.
+This view enables you to view all message log traces, including Action, Date/Time, Process, Activity and From/To, and navigate to the details of the associated message log trace.
 You can group the message log traces by Activity Boundary, Process/Thread, or Send & Receive for easier navigation of the message flow.

 ##### Graph View